hughsk/disc/README.md

   description on the demo page.
 * `mode`: the default file scale mode to display: one of either `"count"` or `"size"`, defaulting to `"size"`.
+* `rotate`: whether visualization should use a rotate animation: boolean, defaulting to `true`

 ### `disc.bundle(bundles, [opts], callback)` ###